- Windows 10 builds prior to the Anniversary update do not have Cortana activated on the Lock Screen.

 Microsoft’s development team is still working on it, and we expect it to be officially presented to Insiders in one of the future Windows 10 Preview builds.

 Enable Cortana on the Windows 10 Lock Screen

-- Go to the following path: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Speech_OneCore\Preferences
+3. Go to the following path: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Speech_OneCore\Preferences

-- Set the value of VoiceActivationEnableAboveLockscreen to 1
+6. Set the value of VoiceActivationEnableAboveLockscreen to 1.

-- Reboot your computer
+8. Reboot your computer.

 Next time you turn on your computer, you’ll be able to talk with Cortana directly from the Lock Screen.
-Simply say “Hey Cortana” and the virtual assistant will get activated.
+Simply say Hey Cortana and the virtual assistant will get activated.

 Be aware that Cortana on the Lock Screen isn’t officially presented by Microsoft, and it works slow and buggy, so having it enabled all the time is maybe not a good idea.

 Let us know in the comments about your impressions of having Cortana on the Lock Screen, if you tried the feature yet.